alex-klyuev/bitcoin-transactions-and-wallets/README.md

 Upon startup a wallet named "Genesis" is created, along with the "Genesis UTXO" which has 21M BTC.

-A new wallet can "deposit" some money, which will result in Genesis sending that wallet that amount.
+A new wallet can "deposit" money, which will result in Genesis sending that wallet that amount.

 In this way all transactions are chained from the Genesis UTXO.
 Wallets can send funds to other wallets but not back to Genesis.